List of King of the Hill characters: Bill Dauterive

 Sgt.
 William "Bill" Fontaine de La Tour Dauterive (voiced by Stephen Root) is the Hills' overweight, divorced, clinically depressed neighbor.
 He grew up in Louisiana with his cousin Gilbert and speaks Creole and English.
 He was formerly a rugged star fullback on Arlen High's football team where he set the school record for touchdowns and was nicknamed the "Billdozer", and is now a sergeant barber in the United States Army.
-While his job mostly consists of shaving recruits, he is in fact an extremely talented barber who is able to replicate Hank's signature flattop when Hank's longtime barber became senile.
+While his job mostly consists of shaving recruits, he is in fact an extremely talented barber who is able to replicate Hank's signature flattop when Hank's longtime barber becomes senile.
 Bill once had a bright future in the Army wanting to be a tanker, but ended up ruining his life after marrying the promiscuous Lenore.
 Bill is something of a masochist and is often attracted to people who abuse him; after suffering under his father and Lenore, Bill has an almost complete lack of self-worth.
 He obsesses about his ex-wife, and his loneliness is a running gag on the series.
 He frequently tries to flirt with and win over Peggy, who alternates between being disgusted and dismissive at his presence or recognizing his essential kindness and harmlessness and being nice to him.
+Peggy often manipulates him when she can and hurts him often, sometimes unintentionally.
+He has a foot fetish and finds Peggy’s unnaturally oversized feet very appealing.
 Despite coming across as a loser, however, Bill has enjoyed several romantic successes (or near-successes), including romances with Kahn and Luanne's mothers, former Texas governor Ann Richards, and the young widows of two of his dead cousins.
+He is prone to getting hit in the groin.
 He is named after executive producer and writer Jim Dauterive.
 Between seasons 13 and 14 but before the COVID-19 pandemic, the Army had forced Bill to take an early retirement, leading to Bill to befriend Brian's friends at an all-black barber shop so he could continue cutting hair.
-However, once COVID hit (as well as the ensuing lockdowns), Bill became an unkempt recluse, gaining significant amounts of weight and never shaving or cutting his own hair, completely relying on delivery services such as Amazon, DoorDash, Uber Eats & Instacart, and never leaving his house—to the point where Netflix issued a wellness check once he ran out of programs to watch on Netflix—even after the pandemic ended until Hank and Peggy return home.
+However, once COVID hit (as well as the ensuing lockdowns), Bill became an unkempt recluse (letting himself go even further), gaining significant amounts of weight and never shaving or cutting his own hair, completely relying on delivery services such as Amazon, DoorDash, Uber Eats & Instacart, and never leaving his house—to the point where Netflix issues a wellness check—even after the pandemic ended until Hank and Peggy return home.